ATRS7391/Lyrics_Extractor_Of_Spotify_Tracks_Python_Version/README.md

 ## NOTE: Only for educational purposes
-## NOTE: Read 'Instructions.txt' before running the code
+## Important NOTE: Read 'Instructions.txt' before running the code